Mark of the Devil (1970 film): Historical basis

 The film (which The Aurum Film Encyclopedia: Horror calls "grotesquely sadistic") contains very strong simulations of graphic torture including a woman's tongue being ripped out of her head by tongue pincers, nuns being raped, nails to probe for the Devil's spot, whipping posts, fingers being cut off, racks and multitudes of vicious beatings.

 The opening credits and voiceover make the exaggerated claim that over eight million people were condemned as witches and killed during the period in which the film is set.
 The scholarly consensus on the total number of executions for witchcraft ranges from 40,000–60,000.

 Release

 Mark of the Devil was released theatrically in West Germany on 19 February 1970.

 It was released theatrically in the United States by Hallmark Releasing in early 1972, opening in Boston on 18 February that year.
 Hallmark's marketing campaign for the film highlighted its violent content, describing it as "rated V for violence," and sick bags were given free to the audience upon admission.

 Box office

 The film was more successful at the box office than Witchfinder General.
 This success is often attributed to the advertising campaign.
+The film had approximately 1,546,000 admissions in West Germany.